 The method of connecting 5G base stations to the existing 4G network is flexibly designed under the ETSI standards (3GPP TR 38.801).
 The 5G base station can be connected directly to the CORE SA network, the so-called NGC – New Generation Core (standard option 2), but there are also options to connect the 5G base station to the CORE SA and NSA network via a 4G base station (standard option 3 for SA and Standard Option 7 for NSA).
 You can also do it the other way around, i.e. connect the 4G base station via a 5G base station (option 4 of the standard).
 Rich flexibility, so where are the barriers?
 Why are current 5G Vendors of RAN equipment not allowing this?

 The energy consumption of radio devices may turn out to be a significant problem in the future of cellular networks.
 Electricity prices are rising, and 5G technology requires a lot more energy if you want to use active antennas ( Massive MIMO).
 The first installations indicate a several-fold increase in energy by one base station, moreover, simply adding the 5G antenna and transmitters increases the power consumption at the location.
-Energy costs are already a very significant element of the operators’ Business Casu.
+Energy costs are already a very significant element of the operators’ Business Case.
 One of the solutions may be to replace the older 2G, 3G or 4G stations with one common 2G/3G/4G/5G from one 5G Provider, as long as he has actually mastered the issue of energy consumption management, as the Chinese 5G RAN Providers have done perfectly.

 Therefore, operators have a dilemma whether to replace everything with one supplier (new functionalities, simpler solution, cheaper use) or to provide a solution from other Suppliers5G, leaving the older network elements as before.

-What are the alternatives for the operator, can he really only choose from Ericsson, Huawei, Nokia, Samsung or ZTE, and how can you lead a 5G implementation project?
+What are the alternatives for the operator, can he really only choose from Ericsson, Huawei, Nokia, Samsung, or ZTE, and how can you lead a 5G implementation project?

 New alternative solutions have emerged thanks to the creation of the O-RAN Alliance and TIP (Telecom Infra Project, initiated by Facebook).
 This is a new freshness in the field of 2G/3G and 4G/5G RAN solution providers.
 There are completely new players, such as Parallel Wireless and Mavenir – already implementing trial installations and deliveries for the Vodafone operator’s network.
-Rakuten Mobile from Japan, in turn, chose several smaller Suppliers5G, such as Airspan, Flex/KMW and NEC as sub-suppliers of RAN elements, and Altiostar as a supplier of virtual BBUs.
+Rakuten Mobile from Japan, in turn, chose several smaller Suppliers5G, such as Airspan, Flex/KMW, and NEC as sub-suppliers of RAN elements, and Altiostar as a supplier of virtual BBUs.
 The integrator is Tech Mahindra.

-Such a choice is possible thanks to the change of the O-RAN philosophy, which allows the operator not to take a solution from one Suppliers5G because open standards and the suppliers’ approach on many interfaces inside the base station (referring to the existing solutions) allow for the introduction of components from different competitors.
+Such a choice is possible thanks to the change in the O-RAN philosophy, which allows the operator not to take a solution from one Suppliers5G because of open standards and the suppliers’ approach on many interfaces inside the base station (referring to the existing solutions) allow for the introduction of components from different competitors.
 This methodology allows you to significantly reduce costs and improve the efficiency of the 4G/5G RAN network, increasing its capacity and quality.
-New players of software and algorithms, such as the Polish company IS-Wireless, which intends to provide SD-RAN software and RAN controller for RAN base stations, can prove themselves in this field.
+New players in software and algorithms, such as the Polish company IS-Wireless, which intends to provide SD-RAN software and RAN controller for RAN base stations, can prove themselves in this field.

 Changes in technology in the past, be it 3G or 4G, have always entailed the temptation of operators to verify whether it is already so that it is not time to replace the “old” with “new”.
-The “old” is a fairly common description because some operators prefer to amortize investments in the 10-25 year range, others are ready to do what every 5-10 years.
+The “old” is a fairly common description because some operators prefer to amortize investments in the 10-25 year range, while others are ready to do what every 5-10 years.

 As I wrote earlier, in the case of switching to the 5G generation, thanks to new functionalities, there is a temptation to unify the base station based on a single provider.
 This is not the first time, it was similar to tenders for 4G.
-All Suppliers5G have offered a new generation of equipment based on SDR (Software Defined Radio) equipment.
-This solution enables the launch of new versions of 4G, 5G or 6G technologies only by changing the software and hanging antennas and radio devices on the roofs for new bands, for example, 3.XGHz.
+All Suppliers5G has offered a new generation of equipment based on SDR (Software Defined Radio) equipment.
+This solution enables the launch of new versions of 4G, 5G, or 6G technologies only by changing the software and hanging antennas and radio devices on the roofs for new bands, for example, 3.XGHz.

 Operators who purchased SDR solutions from Chinese vendors already had a vision of a straight path of technological development and a relatively controlled cost of TCO.
 Today, however, we can see that everything got complicated after the confusion with Chinese Suppliers5G.
 Now it looks as if the costs will have to be incurred once again if the “pressure” of market regulators is to change technology.
 A difficult and very expensive nut to crack, so the “wait” strategy is not an expensive strategy, one might even say a valuable one, because the situation may go differently.